espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Quick Spring.md

 # Quick Spring
 ![[icons-sundries-books-book-red-exclamation.webp|150]]

 Ishii Bunji is a skilled tumbler, and learning his technique allows you to propel yourself across the battlefield faster than your enemies can react.
-When you [[Tumble Through]], you Stride up to twice your Speed.
+When you [[z_mechanics/PF2e Mechanics_1.5_09122024/Hero Point Deck/Tumble Through]], you Stride up to twice your Speed.